aws/aws-sdk-php/docs/service-s3.rst

         echo $object['Key'] . "\n";
     }

 Iterators will handle sending any required subsequent requests when a response is truncated.
-The ListObject iterator works with other parameters too.
+The ListObjects iterator works with other parameters too.

 .. code-block:: php